-CAMPFIRE has been supported by many different sponsors over the years and gets many different donations in kind, cash or in the form of grants to get specific projects off the ground.
-We are extremely grateful for support from the following groups and individuals who have played an important role in developing CAMPFIRE:
+CAMPFIRE has been supported by many different development partners over the years and gets different donations in kind, cash or in the form of grants to get specific projects off the ground.
+We are extremely grateful for support from the following groups and individuals who have played an important role in developing and sustaining CAMPFIRE:

 - FORD Foundation